-Working in pairs, the students extract information from the dialogue and compile a shopping list.
-Encourage them to write the quantities as well as the names of the ingredients for the soup.
+2 Working in pairs, the students extract information from the dialogue and compile a shopping list.
+Encourage them to write the quantities as well as the names of the ingredients.
 Compare and check the lists with the whole class.

 Shopping list